Homemade Creamy Mushroom Soup with baby bella's has a rich flavor and is so easy to make, you will never buy mushroom

 - Morel- Have a spongy look and woodsy flavor

-- Porcino- Are know for their smooth texture and aromatic, woodsy flavor.
+- Porcino- Are known for their smooth texture and aromatic, woodsy flavor.

 How to Cook Mushrooms for Maximum Flavor

 In order to bring out the full flavor of the mushrooms you must saute them.
 Here are a few tricks to bring out their full flavor.

 - Stir the mushrooms well to coat them in the remaining olive oil that was used while cooking the onions.

 - Then add a pinch of salt to the mushrooms.
 The salt will flavor the mushrooms, but it will also draw out any moisture in them as well.

-- Distribute the mushrooms evenly across the bottom on the pot.
+- Distribute the mushrooms evenly across the bottom of the pot.

 - This is the hardest part, do not touch the mushrooms for 5 minutes.
 It is in this stage the moisture evaporates and the heat brings out the full flavor of the mushroom.
 (I call this the darkening of the mushrooms phase.)